distantreading/WG2/meeting_notes/malaga.md

 * Georeferencing Jessie & Diana
 * Professions Stefano & Diana
 * Gender paper  – > Katja and Jan
-* Demo for visualization -> Raquel with Isabel
+* Demo[s] for visualization -> Raquel and Isabel with Hyperbase and Serge + colleagues with TXM

 Other ideas for future factors to be examined across ELTeC were:
 * characterization of major / minor characters